DaiJiabin/mysite/content/posts/Machine Learning.md

 - E.g., Email foldering / tagging: Work, Friends, Family, Hobby ($y=1, y=2, y=3, y=4$)

+- We are basically __choosing one class and then lumping all the others into a single second class.__ We do this repeatedly, applying binary logistic regression to each case, and then use the hypothesis that returned the highest value as our prediction.

 - $h_\theta^{(i)} = P(y = i | x; \theta)$ $(i=1,2,3)$

 - Train a logistic regression classifier $h_\theta^{(i)}(x)$ for each class $i$ to predict the probability that $y=i$.
 On a new input $x$, to make a prediction, pick the class $i$ that maximizes $max_ih_\theta^{(i)}(x)$.